appleseedhq/blenderseed/docs/panels/material/material_panel.rst

     This allows a user to set the sample count of the preview window.
 Higher numbers will have longer render times.
 - Lighting Samples:
     Raising this number may resolve render noise by raising the number of direct lighting samples.
+- Shading Mode:
+    Select either OSL surface shading or volume shading.
+- Volume:
+    Selects the volume shading mode to be used.